 Đó or knitting bamboo fish traps in Thu Sy have been in work for more than two hundred years.
 An old woman said: “I have learned to make fish traps since I was 5,” then she smiled: “I might have known how to do it since my mother was carrying me in her womb.”

 If you once see a Đó, you’ll recognize that knitting requires a lot of skill and meticulousness.
 Craftsmen have to use their hands and chins to split raw bamboo into nan or smooth, thin stitches of different sizes before kitting them to create a fish trap.
 A similar scorching technique used with Xuan Lai bamboo furniture is applied after.
 Fish traps will be arranged into kilns without fire, just smoke.
 This procedure is to make the traps shiny and give them a beautiful golden brown color.

 Now away, Thu Sy fish traps are not only used by farmers to catch fishes and eels.
-You sometimes can see them in restaurants as ornaments or unique lamps.
+You can see them in hotels and restaurants as ornaments or unique lamps.

 15 kilometers downstream from Hanoi, Bat Trang is, without any doubt, the most visited craft village in the whole country.
 It’s way ahead of Phu Lang (the first village in this post) as well as other pottery villages in Vietnam in terms of fame, product diversity, and a number of busy workshops with about 80% families still living with their traditional craft job.

 Smart gas kilns are replacing charcoal-fired handicraft chimney kilns in Bat Trang, making the job easier, cleaner, and more efficient.
 But if you have time to wander in the maze of alleyways that’s typical of northern Vietnamese villages, you might still see some traditional brick kilns and black charcoal patties stuck to the walls by quick-witted workers.